-Please arrive at the time of your reservation.
+Please arrive at least 10 minutes before your scheduled reservation.
 If you arrive late, we may not be able to guarantee your reservation.

 Due to changing public health standards, visit requests cannot be guaranteed.
 Thank you for your understanding.